isovector/certainty-by-construction/src/book/4-decidability.lagda.md

                      (branch l<x px x<r) = {! !}
 ```

-Filling the first hole is merely showing that we have `All` for a singleton,
+Filling the first hole is merely showing that we have `type:All` for a singleton,
-which is our `leaf` constructor:
+which is our `ctor:leaf` constructor:

 ```agda
     all-insert⅋₆